 The surname Emley was first found in Yorkshire at Helmsley, a market-town and parish, and the head of a union, in the wapentake of Ryedale.
 The town dates back to the time of Richard I. The Domesday Book of 1086 lists the town as Elmeslac.
 Helmsley Castle (also known anciently as Hamlake) is a medieval castle originally constructed in wood around 1120 by Walter l'Espec (died 1153.)

-Important Dates for the Emley family
+Early History of the Emley family

 This web page shows only a small excerpt of our Emley research.
 Another 138 words (10 lines of text) are included under the topic Early Emley History in all our PDF Extended History products and printed products wherever possible.